Desk and Derrick Educators

 2010 – Website is revamped; updated and improved.

-West Virginia’s 2013 ADDC Convention
+A West Virginia ADDC Convention

 ADDC annual convention field trips have visited offshore drilling rigs, refineries, manufacturing plants, and pipeline facilities.
 The 2013 convention took place in late September in Charleston, West Virginia.